IN THIS ARTICLE:

 Regular, moderate exercise will help decrease uncomfortable pregnancy symptoms, prevent diabetes, relieve stress, and build stamina needed for labor and delivery.

 Consistent exercise will also make it easier to bounce back to your normal weight and fitness level.

-Experts recommend healthy women get 30 minutes of low-impact, aerobic exercise five days a week.
-Check out this prenatal workout plan [PDF].
+Experts recommend healthy women get 30-minutes of low-impact, aerobic exercise seven days a week.

-Consult with your medical health professional before beginning a new workout routine.
+Consult with a health care professional before beginning a new workout routine.
 Pay attention to your activity level and listen to your body so you don’t overdo it.

 A combination of low-impact exercises like swimming, walking, and low-impact aerobics is a good way to stay fit while protecting your baby.